Classification using CNN

 _________________________________________________________________

-Now we will compile and fit the model.
-We are using Adam optimizer with 0.00001 learning rate.
-We will use 20 epochs to train the model.
-An epoch is an iteration over the entire data provided.validation_data is the data on which to evaluate the loss and any model metrics at the end of each epoch.
-As metrics = ['accuracy'] the model will be evaluated based on the accuracy.
+The model is compiled and fit using the Adam optimizer with a 0.00001 learning rate and 20 epochs.
+An epoch is an iteration over the entire data provided. validation_data evaluates loss and metrics at the end of each epoch.

 model.compile(optimizer=Adam(lr=0.0001), loss = 'binary_crossentropy', metrics=['accuracy'])